 The worst reason to get a Halti in dog training is to teach your dog the “heel” command.
 (Heel in dog training refers to the dog walking aside you with a loose leash and not pulling).

-The Halti and Gentle Leader are not magical training collars that teach your dog how to walk with a loose leash.
-Instead, the intent behind these tools is to reduce your dog’s pulling power by putting pressure on the dog’s muzzle making it cumbersome to them.
-Wherever the dog’s head goes; their body will follow which makes pulling challenging for the dog.
+The Halti and Gentle Leader are not magical training collars that teach your dog to walk with a loose leash.
+Instead, the intent behind these tools is to reduce your dog’s pulling power by putting pressure on the dog’s muzzle, making it cumbersome to them.
+Wherever the dog’s head goes, their body will follow, making pulling challenging for the dog.
 Having this control empowers people to feel they can finally manage their dog on a walk.
 Some dogs find the pressure on their muzzle aversive enough to minimize pulling on the leash.
 But most seasoned pullers will keep on resisting the tool instead of conforming to its intended use.
 Dogs taught a Halti to correct pulling will revert the moment the Halti is off.
 That’s if the pulling even subsided when it was on!
 That method is not reliable obedience.
 Instead, you depend on a training tool for your results.

 Here are the top 3 reasons we use Halti’s at The Doghouse: